pro3d-space/PRo3D/docs/Build-Deploy-System.md

-# Why suddenly electron
+# Electron based deployment

 Earlier pro3d used aardium, a electron package to host the content of pro3d in a self-contained browser.
 In order not to reinvent deployment and everything we switch the electron use - now we ship an electron app which runs pro3d as a separate process.

 # Autodeploy